 If you are looking for a unique and memorable experience in Galway, you should not miss visiting Claregalway Castle, a fully restored 15th century Anglo-Norman tower house that has witnessed some of the most turbulent events in Irish history.

-Claregalway Castle was believed to have been built in the 1440’s as a stronghold to the De Burgo (Burke) family.
-The castle was strategically placed on a low crossing point of the Clare River, allowing the De Burgo family to control the water and land trade routes.
+Claregalway Castle was built in the 1440s by the powerful De Burgo (or Burke) family, who ruled over much of Connacht as the Earls of Clanricard.
+The castle was strategically located on a low crossing point of the River Clare, allowing the Burkes to control the water and land trade routes between Galway and Tuam.

-In the past, the castle would have featured a high bawn/defensive wall, an imposing gate-house and a moat.
-The Battle of Knockdoe in 1504, was one of the largest pitched battles in Medieval Irish history, involving an estimated 10,000 combatants.
-On the eve of the battle, Ulick Finn Burke stayed at the Castle (which was 5km’s from the battle ground), drinking and playing cards with his troops.
+The castle was the scene of many battles and sieges, involving rival clans, English invaders and Irish rebels.
+One of the most famous events was the Battle of Knockdoe in 1504, when Ulick Finn Burke, the 3rd Earl of Clanricard, clashed with Gerald Fitzgerald, the 8th Earl of Kildare, over a dispute about a cattle raid.
+The battle was one of the largest and bloodiest in medieval Irish history, involving an estimated 10,000 combatants.
+On the eve of the battle, Ulick Finn Burke stayed at Claregalway Castle (which is 5km’s from the battleground), drinking and playing cards with his troops.
 The Burke family lost the battle and the castle was later captured by the opponents, the Fitzgerald family.